benitolopez/p/README.md

 p <project1 name> <project2 name> <project3 name>
 ```

-To open a project with your default editor run (multiple projects allowed):
+But sometimes you only need a quick way to open a project with your default editor.
+In this case, just run (multiple projects allowed):

 ```bash
 p o <project name>